telamon/utft/README.md

 I (Tony Ivanov) will be trying to adapt this library to work with Arudino Leonardo, unless someone beats me to it.
 Please refer to this post for more info: http://www.tonyivanov.se/posts/124

+# UPDATE
+I did it!
+Leonardo now supported!
+Use this line to initialize UTFT with leonardo control pins:

+    UTFT myGLCD(ITDB28,A5,A4,A3,A2); // Arduino Leonardo